 Work for DP World London Gateway included the investigation of a currently unidentified late 19th-century wreck dubbed ‘The Brick Barge’ − a vessel involved with the in the local trade of building materials along the estuary.
 It also involved the investigation of the Dovenby, built in 1891, and travelled as far as Sydney and San Francisco on her first major voyage in 1892.
 The Dovenby sank in the estuary in 1914 after colliding with the Dutch steam ship Sindoro in heavy fog.

 Later investigations during and after dredging work have resulted in discrete discoveries of cannon, some early, various ship’s fittings and equipment, pottery, a batch of 13 pre-First World War hand guns, a Second World War aircraft’s machine gun and a range of ships timbers − one of which has been dated to the medieval period by radiocarbon dating.
 This attests to the vast range of marine archaeological material that exists in the Thames.

-In addition, the discovery of a rare Second World War German reconnaissance aircraft.
+This included the discovery of a rare Second World War German reconnaissance aircraft.
 It had been flown by a special operations squadron that undertook long range missions, but was shot down by a Norwegian fighter ace of 332 (Norwegian) Squadron, Royal Air Force.
-The full story of discovery and investigation can be found here.
+The full story of the discovery and investigation can be read below.

 Other discoveries included a previously unknown wreck of a paddle tug.
 Research has suggested that this is probably the wreck of the Tyne & Wear built paddle tug Admiral which sank following a collision in 1872.